Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Experiments

-The core observation lies in the content fidelity achieved via the restoration process.
-For instance, across the examples, the ``Recovered Image'' achieves a significantly higher degree of fidelity to the ``Source Image'' compared to the ``Forged Frame''.
-This visual correlation confirms the higher quantitative metrics achieved in our frame-level and video-level recovery experiments (\cref{tab: frame-level recovery,tab: video-level recovery}).
+The core observation lies in the content fidelity achieved by the restoration process.
+Across the examples, the ``Recovered Image'' is visibly closer to the ``Source Image'' than the ``Forged Frame''.
+This visual trend is consistent with the quantitative metrics in our frame-level and video-level recovery experiments (Tables~\ref{tab: frame-level recovery} and \ref{tab: video-level recovery}).

-Crucially, the success of the visual recovery is rooted in the high fidelity of the motion prediction.
-The ``Pred Motion Field'' consistently and accurately captures the flow dynamics, closely matching the ``GT Motion Field'' across all complex scenes.
-This demonstrates that the FoT template can robustly disentangle the true scene motion from the forged content, confirming the foundational premise of our approach and ensuring reliable content restoration.
+The success of the visual recovery is closely tied to the quality of flow prediction.
+The ``Pred Motion Field'' captures the main flow dynamics and remains close to the pseudo-GT motion field across complex scenes.
+This suggests that the FoT forensic template can separate the underlying scene motion from the forged content, which is the basis for reliable content restoration.